kdamoah/Streamlit-Web-App-Visualization/README.md

 # Streamlit-Web-App-Visualization

 This is a streamlit web app that visualizes high stock price data when stocks and a date range are selected.
-It has the start date as January 1, 2021 and an end date to be current date when the app is being used.
+It has a default start date as the first day 2021 and an end date to be current date when the app is being used.

 The following stocks can be accessed on the app:
 * Apple *(AAPL)*